vre/vikingplop/location-checklist.md

 - [n/a] Try out the food, is it any good?
 - [x] How is the breakfast handled?
       They serve all the food to us, there are breakfast hours
-- [ ] How are the evening beers handled, bought from the place or brought by us Todo
+- [x] How are the evening beers handled, bought from the place or brought by us Open 24 hours, we buy the drinks from them
-- [ ] Are there limitations where the beer can be consumed, if brough by us Todo
+- [n/a] Are there limitations where the beer can be consumed, if brough by us
-- [ ] When the location needs to know participants Todo
+- [x] When the location needs to know participants
+      2 weeks in advance
-- [ ] Location cancelation policy
+- [x] Location cancelation policy
-      Todo
+      If we want to cancel the whole event, it's 2 months before.
+Else, 2 weeks notice for small changes in number of participants.
-- [ ] How are payments handled; lodging, conference t-shirt, food, drinks, proceedings (~500€) They agree us to charge everything on their fiscal entity
+- [1] How are payments handled; lodging, conference t-shirt, food, drinks, proceedings (~500€) They agree us to charge everything on their fiscal entity
 - [?]
 Nordforsk - participants from three nordic countries and free €€€
 - [x] IS the service included or who does cleaning and dishes?
       Service included
-- [ ] If alcohol is billed through the location, is it possible to have a receipt with single line and separate line by line which academics do not need to share when doing their travel bill
+- [1] If alcohol is billed through the location, is it possible to have a receipt with single line and separate line by line which academics do not need to share when doing their travel bill yes
-- [ ] Do we need to bring out own sheets, towels, sleeping bags, ..
+- [x] Do we need to bring out own sheets, towels, sleeping bags, .. we can rent them from the location, not allowed with sleeping bags
-- [ ] There is often need to print, for example, forgotten papers - so either if we can use locations printer or bring our own
+- [1] There is often need to print, for example, forgotten papers - so either if we can use locations printer or bring our own
-      I will ask.
+      It's ok

 Lyngby:
 =======